Daisy Martin, Ph.D., Founding Director

 Daisy Martin directs The History & Civics Project at the University of California at Santa Cruz [UCSC] and teaches in the UCSC Master of Arts/Credential Program.
 She is an Organization of American Historians Distinguished Lecturer and works with NEH projects focused on teaching the Reconstruction Era and connected to the Reconstruction Era National Historical Park in South Carolina.
 Dr. Martin previously was a Senior Researcher at Stanford University where she directed the History/Social Studies work and online education courses at the Stanford Center for Assessment, Learning and Equity.
 She also served as the Director of History Education at the National Clearinghouse for History Education (teachinghistory.org), and cofounded the Stanford History Education Group.
 She coauthored the award-winning book, Reading Like a Historian: Teaching Literacy in Middle and High School Classrooms and website “Historical Thinking Matters,” and recently served as a Core Author for Public History Weekly – The International BlogJournal.

 Martin has worked with K-12 teachers nationwide and developed and led professional development workshops funded by, among others, the National Parks Service, the National Endowment for the Humanities, the Martin Luther King, Jr. Research and Education Institute at Stanford University, and the Woodrow Wilson National Fellowship Foundation.
 She has an abiding interest in the teaching and learning of historical thinking, inquiry, and informed civic engagement and this has informed all of her work, including her years as a high school teacher in California public schools.
 Martin holds a Ph.D. in History Education from Stanford University, a M.A. in Education from U.C.
-Berkeley, and earned her B. A. in history and philosophy at the University of Michigan.
+Berkeley, a California History-Social Science Teaching Credential, and earned her B. A. in history and philosophy at the University of Michigan.

 George C. Bunch, Ph.D., Principal Investigator